 We opted for the castle and garden combination tickets, because we wanted to explore both, and it was a wonderful decision.
 It took us about an hour and a half to walk through all 30 rooms of the castle and read the information in each, and another 30 minutes or so to stroll the gardens, which were so beautiful that I’ll be dedicating a second post to the garden soon.
 When visiting Blair Castle, I’d plan at least 2 hours, or more if you plan to do anything else like enjoy a meal at the castle’s Tullibardine Restaurant, which serves food daily from 10am – 5pm.
 The restaurant also has an extensive selection of vegan, vegetarian, and gluten-free options.

 Within the 30 rooms that are open to the public, visitors can view an expansive collection of family heirlooms of immense historical and sentimental significance.
-Inside the castle there’s an entire floor to ceiling room dedicated to the family’s extensive china collection and embroidery crafted by the ladies of the castle over the centuries, a room displaying weapons from the various military campaigns the families of the estate engaged in to protect Scotland from conquerers and usurpers, and room after room of luxurious home furnishings like silk wall coverings, gold gilded mirrors, velvet and embroidered cushions, and so much more.
+Inside the castle, there’s an entire floor to ceiling room dedicated to the family’s extensive china collection and embroidery crafted by the ladies of the castle over the centuries, a room displaying weapons from the various military campaigns the families of the estate engaged in to protect Scotland from conquerors and usurpers, and room after room of luxurious home furnishings like silk wall coverings, gold gilded mirrors, velvet, and embroidered cushions, and so much more.

-One of the coolest features of the castle is the portrait filled staircase, shown above, which highlights the 19 dukes and duchesses who have lauded over the castle over the years.
+One of the coolest features of the castle is the portrait-filled staircase, shown above, which highlights the 19 dukes and duchesses who have lauded over the castle over the years.
 These beautiful portraits offer a fascinating glimpse of the way dress, hairstyles, and art styles changed over the centuries in Scotland, and highlights the dukes and duchesses in their preferred style, whether it be at ease, on the hunt, or in a classical portrait style.
-If you’re a fan of art history as I am, these portraits offer an enlightening cross sectional study into Scotland’s artistic history, as well as the history of its royals.
+If you’re a fan of art history as I am, these portraits offer an enlightening cross-sectional study into Scotland’s artistic history, as well as the history of its nobility.

 Much of the castle is not handicap accessible, as it was built nearly 8 centuries ago, but there is quite a lot those with limited mobility can experience, such as the castle grounds, the castle’s Lucious gardens and forest paths, and the ground floor of the castle has an informational room that gives a great overview of the castle for those who are uninterested or unable to climb the stairs to explore the complex in its entirety.